entdec/mensa/README.md

   = sts.table :users
 ```

-#### Views
+#### Custom views

+Custom views are views not defined by the developer (SystemViews) but by the end-user by adding/removing filters.

-Initial support for views is there, but pretty rudimentary:
+Initial support for custom-views is there, but pretty rudimentary:

 `Mensa::TableView.create(table: "users", name: "Guests", data: {filters: {role: {value: "guest"}}})`

 ### Fast